NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 		- Benefits.
 2. Revolutionary change.
 	- Change in the deep structure of an organization.
 Culture.
+    - Rarely occurs.
 	- Causes
 		- Internal changes
 		- External changes.
-		- Crises/failure/time pressure.
+		- Usually due to Crises/failure/time pressure.
-3. Patterns of revolutionary change.
+	- Patterns of revolutionary change.
 		- Slow rather than fast.
 		- Nonlinear rather than linear.
 		- Failure with success.
 		- Central areas first then branch out

 ## Geiner, Life phases of an organization.